Coveros-Archive/PiKubeCluster/README.md

     sudo apt install gccgo -y

 ### Disable Swap
 ##### This is not necessary on Raspberry Pi Ubuntu Server.
-It's already off It is necessary for raspbian Buster
+It's already off.
+It is necessary for raspbian Buster

 But, on Raspbian, this will keep coming back unless you put this in rc.local
     sudo vi /etc/rc.local